dovecot/documentation/source/configuration_manual/sieve/plugins/extdata.rst

 -------------

 This package builds and installs the sieve_extdata plugin for Pigeonhole Sieve.
-The plugin is activated by adding it to the :ref:`plugin-sieve-setting-sieve_plugins` setting
+The plugin is activated by adding it to the :pigeonhole:ref:`sieve_plugins` setting

 ::